aws/aws-sdk-go-v2/content/en/docs/migrating/_index.md

 ### {{% alias service=CFlong %}} Signing Utilities

-The {{% alias service=CFlong %}} signing utilities are available for use in the {{% alias sdk-go %}}.
-This package is located in a Go module outisde the service client import path.
+The {{% alias sdk-go %}} provides {{% alias service=CFlong %}} signing utilities in a Go module outside the service client import path.
 This module can be retrieved by using `go get github.com/aws/aws-sdk-go-v2/feature/cloudfront/sign`.